Search for a rare disease

-Fryns syndrome is a multiple congenital anomaly syndrome characterized by dysmorphic facial features, congenital diaphragmatic hernia (CDH; see this term), pulmonary hypoplasia, and distal limb hypoplasia in addition to variable expression of additional malformations.
+Fryns syndrome (FS) is a multiple congenital anomaly syndrome characterized by dysmorphic facial features, congenital diaphragmatic hernia, pulmonary hypoplasia, and distal limb hypoplasia, in addition to variable expression of additional malformations.

 The birth prevalence of FS has been estimated at 1/14,000 births.